 The City's funding model still relies heavily on revenue generated from trading services through tariffs supported by grants and loan for its funding requirements.
-The current operational and capital budget funding model is based on the continued and sustained generation of surplus through trading services primarily water and services.
+The current operational and capital budget funding model is based on the continued and sustained generation of surplus through trading services primarily water and electricity services.
 This is complemented by revenue raised through property taxation and grant funding.
-Tariff are reviewed to respond to local economic conditions, input costs and the affordability of services, and also to strike a balance between the interests of poor households, other customers and ensuring the financial sustainability of the municipality.
-The main cost drivers of the City's expenditure has largely unchanged and it remains as cost of remuneration, finance charges and depreciation.
+Tariffs are reviewed annually to respond to local economic conditions, input costs and the affordability of services, and also to strike a balance between the interests of poor households, other customers and ensuring the financial sustainability of the municipality.
+The main cost drivers of the City's expenditure are largely unchanged and remain as cost of remuneration, finance charges and depreciation.
 The current challenge facing the City is managing the gap between cost drivers and tariffs levied, as any shortfall must be made up by either operational efficiency gains or service level reductions.
 Tariff-setting therefore plays a pivotal and strategic part of the compilation of the City's budget.
 Appropriate tariff composition remains an integral part of the City's funding mix as it determines the affordability level, debt impairment and the capacity of the City to borrow to fund its programs.
-The City's tariff structure remains cost reflective and competitive in all major services.
 Furthermore, operations need to generate sufficient revenue to sustain their respective business units and further cross-subsidize expenditure across other departments and entities.
 Increasingly tariffs are used to encourage the economic use of scarce resources and price appropriately returns to capital employed in the provision of services.
 The City monitors revenue trends, tariff structures, changes in regulatory framework and economic impact on various consumer categories as part of formulating revenue forecasts.

 Tariff reviews takes place within the framework of the City's Tariff Policy that sets overarching principles.
 The City's Tariff Policy remains premised on affordability of services, competitiveness of the City and returns on investments made on infrastructure used in the provision of services.
 The City further seeks to facilitate development initiatives within its boundaries and remains mindful of the basis of its tariff adjustments, its obligations to its citizen, requirements of the regulatory framework and the prevailing economic climate.
 The tariffs were reviewed to ascertain whether they are still capable of producing the required revenue envelopes, taking note of the prevailing trends and changes on the trading account.
 There are selected amendments expected in the areas of water provision, however the thrust remains the same to ensure a competitive basket of services to consumers.
-A broad range of issues is considered during the review process- these include the type of services, direct and indirect cost incurred in provision of such services, existing tariff structures, and impact on categories of consumers, national guidelines and factors that have material influences on particular services.

 The National Treasury (NT) continues to encourage municipalities to keep increases in rates and tariffs at affordable levels in-order for the budget to be realistic as required by the MFMA.
 This is matched to the required collection levels using past performance levels and future projections.
 For the 2017/18 financial year, in addition to the ordinary practice of adjustment for inflation, cost reflectivity gains attention against the discussion of scarcity of resources.
-Are the underlying cost structures of other services cost reflective.
-Tariffs should be at least be expected to recover and match the cost of providing services.
-Administered prices and inflationary pressures limit the scope.
+Tariffs should at least be expected to recover and match the cost of providing services.
+Administered prices and inflationary pressures limit the scope of tariff increases.
 With continued pressure on affordability level, and economic performance, a scrutiny of performance drivers and uniqueness of each revenue source was undertaken as part of the budget process.